Hoosayin/segy-parser/README.md

 - Extracts First and Last SP, X coordinate, and Y coordinate for each record.
 - Appends the extracted information to a specified JSON file.

-## Command-line Arguments

-The program accepts the following command-line arguments:

-- `-s` followed by the names of input UKOOA files separated by spaces.
-- `-o` followed by the name of the output JSON file.

-**AppSettings.config** is read once, and a Singleton pattern is used to make the configuration settings available to other classes. **Ukooa** class represents the UKOOA structure. **UkooaParser** is responsible for parsing each source UKOOA file in a separate thread.

 ## Building and Running

 ### Configure (Modify CMake Generator as Needed)